HenskiS/ForexTest/SERVER_MIGRATION_GUIDE.md

 - Everything just works

 **Scenario 2: Open positions from 5:35 PM today**
-- Positions remain open overnight
+- Positions remain open overnight at OANDA
-- At 9 AM tomorrow, bot evaluates them with 9 AM model
+- At 9 AM tomorrow, bot queries OANDA API for actual positions
-- If prediction says "exit", bot closes position
-- If prediction says "hold", position stays open
-- New positions opened for pairs without trades
+- **Time-based exit:** If position >= 1 day old, closes it (logs P&L)
+- **Then:** Generates new 9 AM predictions and enters fresh positions
+- This is normal behavior - daily rebalancing based on new predictions

+**The bot does NOT care about old predictions.** It always:
+1. Closes positions >= 1 day old
+2. Generates fresh predictions with new data
+3. Enters new positions based on current signals

 ## Expected Performance Improvement